Martha Coolidge: Career

 Coolidge first made her reputation by directing many award-winning documentaries in New York City.
 While in New York, she helped found the Association of Independent Video and Filmmakers (AIVF).

 She moved to Hollywood in 1976 and spent several years as a part of the Zoetrope Studio created by Francis Ford Coppola.
-Her feature-length directorial debut, Not a Pretty Picture, was based on a date rape she suffered at age 16.
+Her feature-length directorial debut, Not a Pretty Picture, was based on a date rape she suffered at the age of 16.
 Her breakthrough came with the independently produced Valley Girl (1983), a film recognized for launching the career of Nicolas Cage.
 Her film Rambling Rose (1991) won three Independent Spirit Awards for Best Picture, Best Director and Best Supporting Actress for Diane Ladd, in addition to Oscar and Golden Globe nominations for Ladd and Laura Dern (Best Actress).
 Rambling Rose was well reviewed and made top 10 lists for the year.
 Despite a limited release hampered by economic problems suffered by the production company, the film played for months and earned many honors.

 Introducing Dorothy Dandridge (1999) for HBO was nominated for 11 Emmy Awards, winning five, including Best Actress for its star Halle Berry, and earned Coolidge an Emmy and DGA (Directors Guild of America) nominations for Best Director.

 From 2002 to 2003 she was the Directors Guild of America's first female president.

 She taught at the Dodge College of Film and Media Arts.

 Personal life

-Coolidge was previously married to screenwriter Michael Backes, with whom she has a son, Preston, named for director Preston Sturges.
+Coolidge was previously married to screenwriter Michael Backes, with whom she has a son, Preston, named after director Preston Sturges.
 She is now married to production designer James Spencer.